-My name’s Rachel Davey and I’m a mindfulness trainer, facilitator and consultant to community groups, businesses and corporate organisations in Perth.
+My name’s Rachel Davey and I’m a mindfulness trainer, facilitator and consultant to community groups, businesses and corporate organisations in Perth, Western Australia.

 Recent research by PWC indicated that unaddressed mental health issues in Australian workplaces costs employers $10.9 billion per year in lost productivity.
 Two in five people cite the workplace as a source of stress while more than 50 percent of Australians implicate work demands as a barrier to maintaining a healthy lifestyle.
 This isn’t a sustainable way of life and I am dedicated to changing the statistics.